AlexScigalszky/development/C#/REAME.md

 # CurrencyHelper
 A class to translate a number of currency to string text (like a Thousand).
 TODO: Need a Unit test

+# FileHelpers
+File helpers to manage files in file system

+# Messages
+Classes to manage RabbitMQ queues (sender and recieber)

+# PathWatcher
+Files to watch filesystem when files was added into specific folders